 Accountability: stay true and walk the talk

 At Glassdoor, employees enjoy a high level of personal autonomy.
-But with that comes the firm expectation that our people always meet their promise to deliverables, coworkers, and the brand.
+And with that comes the expectation that people meet their promises to deliverables, coworkers, and the brand.

 Leadership: shape a better future

-Leadership is embedded at every level of our organization.
-This creates a cohesive and unified vision for the future across the entire business—and ensures that we remain focused on a common set of goals.
+Leadership is embedded at every level of the company.
+This creates a cohesive vision for the future across the entire business—and makes sure we’re all heading in the same direction.

-Maintaining a strong company culture centered on key values starts with hiring the right people.
-Potential hires should have both the technical skill set necessary to succeed in their position and the attitude that will make them a seamless fit within your organization.
+Maintaining a strong company culture starts with hiring the right people.
+Potential hires should have both the technical skill set and attitude to make them a seamless fit in your organization.

-Culture fit is essential to the long-term success of a person, as is their ability to perform their role successfully.
-Hiring teams understand that the more comfortable new hires feel in their new work environment, the more likely they stay satisfied in their role over the long run.
+And cultural fit isn’t just important for the company.
+The more comfortable new hires feel in their new work environment, the more likely they stay satisfied in their role over the long run.

 How do we achieve this?